MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 ### Task 7 - Create File Policy for MCAS

-In this exercise, you want to create a file policy in Microsoft Cloud App Security to scan files in OneDrive for Business and SharePoint Online and automatically quarantine files containing credit card information if they are shared.
+In this task, you want to create a file policy in Microsoft Cloud App Security to scan files in OneDrive for Business and SharePoint Online and automatically quarantine files containing credit card information if they are shared.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
+1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Joni's password should be provided by your lab hosting provider.

 2. In **Microsoft Edge**, the Cloud app security portal tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://portal.cloudappsecurity.com**.